paulbenediktbecker/DHBW_WI_Anki/README.md

 [5] Geschäftsprozessmanagement -> Up to date 23.01.

-[5] IT-Management -> Nicht fertig, muss noch relevantes adden
+[5] IT-Management -> Done, not fully sorted in relevant and not relevant yet

 [5] IT-Recht -> Karten von Finn